American Airlines Flight 587: Initial reactions and investigation

 Because the crash occurred just two months after the September 11 attacks, which also took place in New York City, several major buildings, including the Empire State Building and the headquarters of the United Nations, were evacuated.
-The Port Authority of New York and New Jersey closed all bridges and tunnels between Manhattan and New Jersey and suspended PATH service for a few hours; traffic was disrupted, but there was less than a typical Monday because it was Veterans Day.
+The Port Authority of New York and New Jersey closed all bridges and tunnels between Manhattan and New Jersey and suspended PATH service for a few hours; traffic was disrupted, but the level was less than a typical Monday because it was Veterans Day.
 The New York metropolitan area's three major airports – JFK, LaGuardia, and Newark – remained closed for much of the day, leading to the cancellation of many flights.
 Air National Guard fighter jets patrolled U.S. airspace after the crash.

 Rumors circulated that the plane had been destroyed in a terrorist plot.
 In May 2002, a Kuwaiti national named Mohammed Jabarah agreed to cooperate with investigators as part of a plea bargain.
 Among the details that Jabarah offered to authorities was a claim that Khalid Sheikh Mohammed's lieutenant had told him that Richard Reid and Abderraouf Jdey had been enlisted by al Qaeda to execute identical shoe-bombing plots as part of a second wave of attacks against the United States.
 According to the lieutenant, Jdey's bomb had successfully destroyed Flight 587, while Reid's attempt had been foiled.
 According to a Canadian government memorandum, Jdey, a naturalized Canadian citizen, was to use his Canadian passport to board the flight, but American Airlines' passenger manifest for Flight 587 did not list any passengers using Canadian passports.
 According to NTSB spokesman Ted Lopatkiewicz, the weight of the memo's veracity was questioned, as no evidence of a terrorist traveling on board was found.
-The evidence suggested that the aircraft was destroyed after a piece of the tail assembly, "the vertical fin, came off," while it did not indicate "any kind of event in the cabin."
+The evidence suggested that the aircraft was destroyed after a piece of the tail assembly, "the vertical fin, came off", while it did not indicate "any kind of event in the cabin."